AdobeDocs/experience-manager-core-components.en/help/using/text.md

 >[!CAUTION]
 >
->As always the case with access to raw HTML, care must be exercized when using the **Source Edit** option!
+>As always the case with access to raw HTML, care must be exercised when using the **Source Edit** option!
 >
 >HTML entered via **Source Edit** is scanned for XSS risks and any scripts that are inserted are removed and will not appear on the resulting page.
 However malformed HTML entered in **Source Edit** can break the template for the page resulting in unexpected formatting or rendering the resulting page unusable.